oswaldobapvicjr/jep-data-extension/README.md

 ### Invoke HTTP method

-Invokes the requested method towards a Web Service or RESTful API, with a given request body, and returns a client response object.
+Invokes the requested method towards a Web Service or RESTful API, with a given request body, and returns a `WebServiceResponse`.

 ```java
 http("POST", "http://sampleservice.com/jep/v1/customer", requestBody)
 ```

-> **Note:** A client response is an object that contains the HTTP status code and the response body/payload.
+> **Note:** A `WebServiceResponse` is an object that contains the HTTP status code and the response body/payload.
 These values can be obtained by the function `httpStatusCode()` and `httpResponse()`, respectively.

 ### Invoke HTTP method with custom media type

-Invokes the requested method towards a Web Service or RESTful API, with a given request body and a custom acceptable media type, and returns a client response object.
+Invokes the requested method towards a Web Service or RESTful API, with a given request body and a custom acceptable media type, and returns a `WebServiceResponse`.

 ```java
 http("POST", "http://sampleservice.com/jep/v1/customer", requestBody, "application/xml")